Dr Pamela Drury is holding a model of the human brain at Boost Neurofeedback in Nashville Tennessee

 Clinical Neurofeedback

-Neurofeedback is a non-invasive process that helps your brain learn to function more efficiently by giving it real-time feedback on its own activity.
+Neurofeedback therapy is a non-invasive process that helps your brain learn to function more efficiently by giving it real-time feedback on its own activity.
 Just like a coach guiding you through a workout, neurofeedback shows your brain how to create healthier, more balanced patterns, improving everything from focus and relaxation to emotional resilience and cognitive performance.

 THE BOOST DIFFERENCE